🇨🇿

 Czech Republic

-Level 1 for Prague's plant-based scene and EU supermarket access; less forgiving if you rely on traditional hospoda menus without asking.
+Level 1 for Prague's plant-based scene and EU supermarket access, less forgiving if you rely on traditional hospoda menus without asking first.

 Difficulty